 If you don’t already have them, learn how to find your immunization records.

 If you are participating on one of North Park University’s intercollegiate athletic teams, you must also complete the pre-participation packet.

 Recommended Vaccines for College

 Do you have questions about meningitis B or human papillomavirus (HPV) vaccines?
-Learn more about this and other vaccinations we recommend you have before starting college.
+Learn more about these and other vaccinations we recommend you have before starting college.

 Maintaining Good Health in College

 Find recommendations for a first aid kit, other healthcare items you should have on hand, and tips on how to stay healthy during your first year (and beyond) in our Self Care Center.